slirq/facial_recognition_unit_kochart/README.md

 and the image to be classified into the parent directory along with the python script facial_recog_unit.py

 during the facial recognition process the console will log the distance between each face and output the solution.

+the scripts and test files folder is a dump file for prototyping this project.